bids-apps/tracula/README.md

 ##

 ### Data
-Tracula requires one DWI volume and a Freesurfer reconstruction per participant (or session if the data is longitudinal).
+Tracula requires one DWI volume and a one T1w image per participant (or session if the data is longitudinal).

+In a first step, the app will run the FreeSurfer reconstruction (`recon-all`).
+If the Freesurfer reconstruction is already available and is provided via the `{freesurfer_dir}` argument, this step is skipped.
-The Freesurfer reconstruction should be performed with the [Freesurfer BIDS App](https://github.com/bids-apps/freesurfer) (or at least follow the BIDS naming scheme).
+In this case `recon-all` should have been performed with the [Freesurfer BIDS App](https://github.com/bids-apps/freesurfer) (or at least follow the BIDS naming scheme).